dltj/dltj-blog/content/2024-06-21-ils-without-patron-data-folio.md

 ## New Email Delivery Module
 {: #email-module}
-FOLIO has a built-in email module with a {% include robustlink.html href="https://s3.amazonaws.com/foliodocs/api/mod-email/p/email.html" versionurl="https://web.archive.org/web/20240621222741/https://s3.amazonaws.com/foliodocs/api/mod-email/p/email.html" versiondate="2024-06-21" title="Email API (v2.0) | FOLIO API" anchor="simple API for outbound email" %}.
+FOLIO has a built-in email module with a {{ robustlink(href="https://s3.amazonaws.com/foliodocs/api/mod-email/p/email.html", versionurl="https://web.archive.org/web/20240621222741/https://s3.amazonaws.com/foliodocs/api/mod-email/p/email.html", versiondate="2024-06-21", title="Email API (v2.0) | FOLIO API", anchor="simple API for outbound email") }}.
-Other FOLIO modules send a POST to the `/email` endpoint with a {% include robustlink.html href="https://github.com/folio-org/mod-email/blob/master/ramls/email_entity.json" versionurl="https://web.archive.org/web/20240621222919/https://github.com/folio-org/mod-email/blob/master/ramls/email_entity.json" versiondate="2024-06-21" title="email_entity.json" anchor="JSON body that contains the email details" %}, including the `to` address and the `body` of the message.
+Other FOLIO modules send a POST to the `/email` endpoint with a {{ robustlink(href="https://github.com/folio-org/mod-email/blob/master/ramls/email_entity.json", versionurl="https://web.archive.org/web/20240621222919/https://github.com/folio-org/mod-email/blob/master/ramls/email_entity.json", versiondate="2024-06-21", title="email_entity.json", anchor="JSON body that contains the email details") }}, including the `to` address and the `body` of the message.
 The built-in email module has configuration settings for the SMTP server, and it takes responsibility for sending the message.

 Our FILP version of the email module has the same API signature as the built-in module: it listens for POST requests to the `/email` endpoint and accepts an identical JSON body.